- from 5:00 PM to 6:00 PM

 Location349 - B Jordan Hall

-Sholeh Shahrokhi is an Associate Professor in Anthropology at Butler University.
+Sholeh Shahrokhi is a Professor in Anthropology in the college of LAS at Butler University.

 Dr. Shahrokhi received her Ph.D. in anthropology from the University of California at Berkeley in 2008.
-In the same year, she began teaching here at Butler in the Department of History and Anthropology, and across interdisciplinary programs such as Gender, Women, and Sexuality Studies; Peace Studies; International Studies; and Global and Historical Studies.
+In the same year, she began teaching at Butler in the Department of History and Anthropology, and across interdisciplinary programs such as Race Gender and Sexuality Studies; Peace Studies; International Studies; and Global and Historical Studies.

 I. Book Chapters